mahebbar/MayaOnlineDocs/introduction.md

 ![](/assets/MayaOnline %287%29.png)

-# Why MayaOnline

-MayaOnline.io is a first solution of its type and is free for basic usage.
-It leverages the cross-cloud capabilities of Kubernetes and containers themselves and extends them to the data-plane with the help of the fully containerized OpenEBS called as a “Cross-cloud data-plane” solution.

 ## **Analytics**

 MayaOnline shows how workloads are performing and consuming data across clouds; for example, which storage policies result in higher performance for your workloads, irrespective of the underlying cloud vendor or data center.